 A theft charge (called “larceny” in North Carolina law) is a serious matter in this state.
 If you are charged with larceny in the Piedmont Triad area, you must be defended by an experienced Winston-Salem theft crimes lawyer at LAWSMITH, the Law Offices of J. Scott Smith.

 Larceny is taking someone else’s property – with the intent to deprive that person of the property permanently – without that person’s consent.
 Larceny in North Carolina can be a misdemeanor or a felony, depending on the details of the crime.

-HOW ARE LARCENY CRIMES CHARGED IN NORTH CAROLINA?
+HOW ARE LARCENY CRIMES CHARGED IN GREENSBORO?

 Specific larceny crimes in this state include: